HouzuoGuo/laitos/doc/Command-processor.md

   will refuse to execute the second "echo hi" command by saying "the TOTP has already been used with a different command".

 ### Override output length and timeout restriction
-Prepend the lower case string "plt" and three parameters to an app command, to position (skip) first N characters from the command output, override the output length restriction, and/or override the command execution timeout:
+By default, daemons that are capable of receiving app commands, executing them, and respond with execution result will impose several restrictions on:
+- Maximum length of the app command input.
+- Maximum length of the app command execution result (output).
+- Maximum duration (in seconds) that the app command execution may take.

+The restrictions are often configurable, and they are crucial in preventing a malfunctioning app command from exhausting server resources.
+However, in certain cases, you may wish to temporarily lift the restriction for an individual app command, for example when executing an app command over SMS the response is usually restricted to ~130 characters (max.
+1 SMS), and by using the special `.plt` string, you may then read an a response 300 characters long (in 3 texts).

+An app command that uses `.plt` string looks like:

-    .plt <SKIP> <MAX LENGTH> <TIMEOUT SECONDS> Password .app_identifier parameter1 parameter 2 parameter 3 ...
+    PasswordPIN .plt SKIP MaxLength TimeoutSeconds .app_identifier parameter1 parameter 2 parameter 3 ...

 Where:
+- `PasswordPIN` is the password PIN to authorise app command execution.
-- `<SKIP>` is the number of characters to discard from beginning of the result output.
+- `SKIP` is the number of characters to discard from beginning of the result output.
-- `<MAX LENGTH>` is the maximum number of characters to collect from command response.
-It overrides `MaxLength` of `LintText` as well as certain daemons' internal default limit.
+- `MaxLength` is the maximum number of characters to collect from command response.
+It overrides `MaxLength` of `LintText`, or the default limit imposed by a daemon internally.
-- `<TIMEOUT SECONDS>` is the maximum number of seconds the app may spend to execute the command.
+- `TimeoutSeconds` is the maximum number of seconds the app may spend to execute the command.
 It overrides daemon's internal default limit.

 Take an example - a user uses the Telegram bot daemon to execute command `mypassword .il work-mail 0 10` (get the latest 10 Email subjects).
 The user previously configured `LintText` to restrict output to only 76 characters, and Telegram bot internally spends at most 30 seconds to